OctopusDeploy/docs/docs/infrastructure/windows-targets/index.md

 ## Tentacle Communication

-Octopus and Tentacle can be configured to communicate two different ways depending on your network setup.
+Octopus and Tentacles can be configured to communicate two different ways depending on your network setup.
 The mode you are using will change the installation process slightly.

 ### Listening Tentacles